• About Texas Travel Talk

 The average time it takes to get there from Dallas is 15 minutes.

 Mesquite, TX, is the Rodeo Capital of Texas.
-Only a short drive from Dallas, the annual Mesquite Championship Rodeo will suffice for any family member with a cowboy inner self; plus, this rodeo is so popular it always sells out on weekends.
+Only a short drive from Dallas, the annual Mesquite Championship Rodeo will satisfy any family member with a cowboy inner self; plus, this rodeo is so popular that it always sells out on weekends.

 Rodeo Dates: Every Saturday night, June through August.

-Downtown Mesquite has some unique and eclectic shops and a weekend farmers market.
+Downtown Mesquite boasts a unique and eclectic mix of shops, along with a vibrant weekend farmers’ market.

 7. Cedar Hill State Park